AntonioRedondo/antonioredondo.com/README.md

 ## Speed and size optimisation

-When deployed on production the Gulp `min` task minifies JavaScript, HTML and CSS.
+When deployed on production the `build:prod` npm script minifies JavaScript, HTML and CSS.

 Also, to avoid unnecessary extra HTTP calls JavaScript, CSS and SVG images which are referenced from HTML code are inlined with the [`gulp-inline`](https://www.npmjs.com/package/gulp-inline) module.

 There is more inlining.
 On SCSS files the [`postcss-assets`](https://www.npmjs.com/package/postcss-assets) module is used to inline SVG and some PNG images (small ones, see [example](https://github.com/AntonioRedondo/antonioredondo.com/blob/master/src/style/intro.scss#L69)) within CSS code.
 This avoid more HTTP calls made from CSS code.

 As you can see **inlining is a technique I find very powerful**.
 You must be careful with it however.
-On HTML code if a same image is used several times among the page the image must not be inlined on the HTML since the code will be repeated for every time the image is used.
+On HTML code if a same SVG image is used several times among the page the image must not be inlined on the HTML as the code will be repeated for every time the image is used.
 Instead the image must be inlined as a `background-image` CSS property in a `<div>` or similar element.
 When using inlined images on SCSS code be careful about the transpiled CSS code doesn’t duplicate any inlined content in generated classes.
 Inspect the generated CSS file and if duplication happens CSS selectors and nesting must be rearranged.

-Images have been also merged together to avoid more HTTP calls.
-Then they are used as `background-image` CSS properties and placed with `background-position` (see [example](https://github.com/AntonioRedondo/antonioredondo.com/blob/master/src/style/profile.scss#L72)).
-The final production build only makes use of [6 image files](https://github.com/AntonioRedondo/antonioredondo.com/tree/master/docs/img) (plus another one for the Facebook preview but not used on the website).
+Non-SVG images have been merged together to avoid extra HTTP calls.
+They are used as `background-image` CSS properties and placed with `background-position` (see [example](https://github.com/AntonioRedondo/antonioredondo.com/blob/master/src/style/profile.scss#L72)).
+The final production build only makes use of [6 image files](https://github.com/AntonioRedondo/antonioredondo.com/tree/master/docs/img) (plus another one for the Facebook preview not used on the website).
 Below you can see a set of images combined into one single file and used with `background-image` and `background-position` CSS properties:

 <img align="center" src="https://github.com/AntonioRedondo/antonioredondo.com/raw/master/src/img/logos.png" width="600px" height="157px" />

 [SVG images](https://github.com/AntonioRedondo/antonioredondo.com/tree/master/src/img) are used all around the page.
-They take little space, scale up perfectly on high density screens and can easily be inlined and compressed.
-The big _“Who you are”_, _“The knowledge I can provide you”_ and _“What you get”_ texts and rest of SVGs around the page were created or edited with [Inkscape](http://www.inkscape.org).
-Inkscape allows exporting vector images to SVG files in a lightweight and minimal XML format.
+They take little space, scale up beautifully on high density screens and can easily be inlined and gzipped.
+The big _“Who you are”_, _“The knowledge I can provide you”_ and _“What you get”_ texts and rest of SVGs around the page were created and edited with [Inkscape](http://www.inkscape.org).
+Inkscape allows exporting vector images to optimised SVGs.

 Many of the SVG images are black silhouettes that are later coloured with the CSS `fill` property.
 This allows reuse of images and customisation from CSS.
 On this [official GitHub blog post](https://github.com/blog/2112-delivering-octicons-with-svg) this technique is better explained.

 Thanks to the above optimisations the whole app is composed by only one HTML file with no CSS imports, only one online async JS import (Google Analytics) and just [six images](https://github.com/AntonioRedondo/antonioredondo.com/tree/master/docs/img) downloaded from the same domain.
-The inlined HTML file minified weights 717 Kb (227 gzipped) and the six images together weight 574 Kb.
+The inlined HTML file minified weights 719 Kb (227 gzipped) and the six images together weight 574 Kb.
 All this together with 18.7 Kb of downloaded fonts makes a **total size of 819.7 Kb**, less than 1 Mb to load the whole page.

 ## Google Analytics